-- 2.1.1.
+- 2.1.0 Imported Seed Potatoes - A2.1.1.
 A quarantine is imposed against seed potatoes imported into the San Luis Valley.
-Pursuant to said quarantine, seed potatoes may be imported into the San Luis Valley under the terms and conditions set forth in Parts 2.1.2 through 2.1.6. - 2.1.2.
-Imported seed potatoes shall be certified and accompanied by 1) a certificate which shows proof of field inspection, 2) a North American Plant Health Certificate issued by the certifying authority for seed potatoes where the seed potatoes were grown, and 3) laboratory results of a 21-day bioassay test documenting that a representative sample of tubers (at least 400) from the lot(s) was tested for late blight. - 2.1.2.1.
-Small lots of seed potatoes intended for research must be laboratory tested for late blight as required above prior to entering the San Luis Valley, however the number of tubers can be less than 400 as long as the sample is representative of the lot and is a minimum of 5 tubers. - 2.1.3.
-If the inspection certificate, North American Plant Health Certificate or the laboratory test results indicates that late blight was present during growing or loading, or no statement is made on the certificate concerning the presence or absence of late blight, the load(s) to which said certificate pertains shall not be unloaded, and, pursuant to § 35-4-109, shall be removed from the state within forty-eight (48) hours or shall be destroyed by the Commissioner. - 2.1.4.
-Any load(s) which are not accompanied by an inspection certificate, a North American Plant Health Certificate and laboratory test results shall not be unloaded, and, if a certificate cannot be produced within forty-eight (48) hours, pursuant to § 35-4-109, shall be removed from the state within forty-eight (48) hours or shall be destroyed by the Commissioner. - 2.1.5.
+Pursuant to said quarantine, seed potatoes may be imported into the San Luis Valley under the terms and conditions set forth in paragraphsPARTS B2.1.2 through F2.1.6 immediately below. - B2.1.2.
+Imported seed potatoes shall be certified and accompanied by 1) a certificate which shows proof of field inspection, 2) a North American Plant Health Certificate issued by the certifying authority for seed potatoes where the seed potatoes were grown, and 3)-laboratory test results LABORATORY RESULTS OF A 21-DAY BIOASSAY TEST documenting that a representative sample of tubers (AT LEAST 400) from the loadT(s) was tested for late blight. - 2.1.2.1.
+SMALL LOTS OF SEED POTATOES INTENDED FOR RESEARCH MUST BE LABORATORY TESTED FOR LATE BLIGHT AS REQUIRED ABOVE PRIOR TO ENTERING THE SAN LUIS VALLEY, HOWEVER THE NUMBER OF TUBERS CAN BE LESS THAN 400 AS LONG AS THE SAMPLE IS REPRESENTATIVE OF THE LOT AND IS A MINIMUM OF 5 TUBERS. - C2.1.3.
+If the inspection certificate, North American Plant Health Certificate or the laboratory test results indicates that late blight was present during growing or loading, or no statement is made on the certificate concerning the presence or absence of late blight, the load(s) to which said certificate pertains shall not be unloaded, and, pursuant to § 35-4-109, shall be removed from the state within forty-eight (48) hours or shall be destroyed by the Commissioner. - D2.1.4.
+Any load(s) which are not accompanied by an inspection certificate, a North American Plant Health Certificate and laboratory test results shall not be unloaded, and, if a certificate cannot be produced within forty-eight (48) hours, pursuant to § 35-4-109, shall be removed from the state within forty-eight (48) hours or shall be destroyed by the Commissioner. - E2.1.5.
 If the inspection certificate, North American Plant Health Certificate and the laboratory test results indicates that no late blight was present during the growing, loading, or testing, the load(s) to which said certificate pertains shall be reinspected during the unloading process.
 Random sampling of the load shall be taken and any tubers showing symptoms of late blight shall be tested.
 Any load(s) showing symptoms of late blight shall be placed in a bin and held at the place where reinspection occurred, or, they shall be placed in a truck owned by the receiver of said load(s) and held at the place where reinspection occurred, pending results of testing.
-If late blight is confirmed by testing, the load(s) must be removed from the state or destroyed within seventy-two (72) hours. - 2.1.6.
-Nuclear seed stock is exempt from the reinspection and sampling set forth in Part 2.1.5.
-Nuclear seed stock no older than mini-tubers that originates within Colorado and is part of the seed potato certification program may have a sample size of at least 5 tubers sent to the Colorado Potato Certification Service Disease Laboratory for late blight testing.
-Nuclear seed stock of any size lot that originates outside of Colorado must have laboratory test results as required in 2.1.2 above prior to entering the San Luis Valley however the numbers of tubers tested may be less than 400 tubers provided the sample is representative of the lot; but it must be a minimum of 5 tubers.
+If late blight is confirmed by testing, the load(s) must be removed from the state or destroyed within seventy-two (72) hours. - F2.1.6.
+Nuclear seed stock is exempt from the reinspection and sampling set forth in paragraphsPART E2.1.5 immediately above.
+Nuclear Stock MUST HAVE LABORATORY TEST RESULTS AS REQUIRED IN 2.1.2, HOWEVER THE NUMBERS OF TUBERS TESTED MAY BE LESS THAN 400 TUBERS PROVIDED THE SAMPLE IS REPRESENTATIVE OF THE LOT; BUT IT MUST BE A MINIMUM OF 10 TUBERS.
+NUCLEAR SEED STOCK NO OLDER THAN MINI-TUBERS THAT ORIGINATES WITHIN COLORADO AND IS PART OF THE SEED POTATO CERTIFICATION PROGRAM MAY HAVE A SAMPLE SIZE OF AT LEAST 5 TUBERS SENT TO THE COLORADO POTATO CERTIFICATION SERVICE DISEASE LABORATORY FOR LATE BLIGHT TESTING.
+NUCLEAR SEED STOCK OF ANY SIZE LOT THAT ORIGINATES OUTSIDE OF COLORADO MUST HAVE LABORATORY TEST RESULTS AS REQUIRED IN